Welcome to Osman House

 At Osman House, we support people with an acquired brain injury who have already undergone intensive rehabilitation, need specialist care and support in a residential setting and/or have longer-term support needs to maintain their rehabilitation goals and independent living skills in accordance with our general admission criteria.
 In addition to brain injury, service users may have any of the following conditions:

 - A history of mental health problems

-Discover more about how our service users progressed between admission and discharge at our services across the country in our Outcomes report 2017.
+Discover more about how our service users progressed between admission and discharge at our services across the country in our full Brain Injury Report 2020-2021.

 Osman House is situated in Scholes, approximately seven miles north of Leeds city centre.
 Accommodation comprises ten en-suite bedrooms and well-appointed communal areas, including a lounge, dual-use kitchen and dining area.
 There is a private garden, patio and summer house to the rear.
 The service also incorporates assistive technology opportunities

 Scholes has a range of community facilities including shops, a community centre, places of worship, educational facilities, a park, tennis courts and a bowling green.
 Buses run regularly to Leeds and other neighbouring towns, where there is a wealth of leisure and cultural activities which are incorporated into service users’ community integration programme.
 These locations also offer opportunities for education and work placements.